Jim Oberweis

 James D. Oberweis (born June 10, 1946) is an American businessman, investment manager, and politician from the state of Illinois.
 The former owner of Oberweis Dairy in North Aurora near Chicago, he served as a member of the Illinois Senate, representing the 25th district from 2013 to 2021.

-Oberweis has been a perennial candidate for higher office.
-He sought the Republican nomination for the United States Senate in 2002 and 2004, and the Republican nomination for Governor of Illinois in 2006.
-He was the Republican nominee for Illinois's 14th congressional district in a March 2008 special election and the November 2008 general election, losing on both occasions to Democrat Bill Foster.
-In 2012, Oberweis was first elected to the Illinois Senate in the 25th district.
-He again ran for the U.S. Senate in 2014, losing to Democratic incumbent Dick Durbin.
-In 2020, Oberweis ran for a third time in the 14th congressional district, this time losing to Democratic incumbent Lauren Underwood.
-He is currently a candidate for the U.S. House seat being vacated by Byron Donalds in the 2026 election in Florida's 19th congressional district.
+Oberweis has been active in Republican politics for more than two decades and has sought several statewide and federal offices.
+He was a candidate for the Republican nomination for the United States Senate in 2002 and 2004, and for Governor of Illinois in 2006.
+He was the Republican nominee for Illinois's 14th congressional district in both a March 2008 special election and the November 2008 general election.
+In 2012, Oberweis was elected to the Illinois Senate, representing the 25th district.
+He later became the Republican nominee for the U.S. Senate in 2014, challenging incumbent Senator Dick Durbin.
+In 2020, he was the Republican nominee for Illinois's 14th congressional district.
+Following his move to Florida, Oberweis was a candidate for the Republican nomination for the U.S. House seat being vacated by Byron Donalds in the 2026 election in Florida's 19th congressional district.